felix-u/imgclr/README.md

 #### Dithering algorithms

 Multiple dithering algorithms are supported by `imgclr`.
 The best way to decide on an algorithm is to just *try them!*
 But if that's not enough for you, below are descriptions of each algorithm, including example images.
-The "baseline" speed comparisons compares to running imgclr with dithering disabled and are approximations.
+"Baseline" speed is measured by running `imgclr` with dithering disabled.
+These percentages are approximations.

 * **Floyd-Steinberg** (`-d floyd-steinberg`) - 25% slower than baseline
     - Floyd-Steinberg dithering is common in a variety of use cases, popular for its balance of quality and speed.
 It is